KeirLoire/topwar-chat-spy/doc/websocket_guide.md

-## A. How do I get the websocket of the game?
+## Section A. How do I get the websocket of the game?

 I used a packet listening tool called HttpCanary, that's where I discovered that the game is using websockets.
 Not the best approach but you get the idea.